What to make of these viral racist rants?

 Perry said "Collins was made a target by white nationalists and separatists feeling comfortable spewing their hate."

-"When a President of the United States installs a cabinet member who hosts a virtual salon for white nationalists -- I'm talking about (Steve) Bannon being the publisher of Brietbart News -- it's not surprising that people are feeling comfortable spewing hate wherever they see threats to whiteness," Perry said.
+"When a President of the United States installs a cabinet member who hosts a virtual salon for white nationalists -- I'm talking about (Steve) Bannon being the publisher of Breitbart News -- it's not surprising that people are feeling comfortable spewing hate wherever they see threats to whiteness," Perry said.

 He added: "There are white people who are feeling the cultural and linguistic threat of diversity, and the only way for them to handle that anxiety is to hurt others."